Where Did the Battle of Hastings Happen?

 Atoning for the Bloodshed: The Foundation of Battle Abbey

 Battle Abbey was a memorial to William’s great victory – but it was also an act of penance.
-Find out why this great abbey was founded.
+Find out how this great abbey owes its origins to the Battle of Hastings.

 History of Battle Abbey and Battlefield